Still Searching for Google Optimize? Here are the 8 Top Google Optimize Alternatives Testers Shifted To.

 These are the essentials of most experimentation programs.
 The only limitations come when you want to run a number of these tests at the same time.

 What if you don’t mind writing the code?
-GO comes with HTML/CSS/JS code editor for your added layer of flexibility.
-It’s just maxed at 10,240 characters.
+GO came with HTML/CSS/JS code editor for your added layer of flexibility.
+It’s maxed at 10,240 characters.

 Lots of features come with lots of options.
-Google Optimize is lightweight with only the essential features you need to run A/B, A/B/n, MVT, and split tests.
-So, for a beginner, it is a focused environment that doesn’t make your learning curve steeper.
+Google Optimize was lightweight with only the essential features you need to run A/B, A/B/n, MVT, and split tests.
+So, for a beginner, it was a focused environment that didn’t make your learning curve steeper.

 Track changes for team collaboration or just to know what you did in the past.
-Also, you can manage start and end dates for your experiments ahead of time.
+Also, you could manage start and end dates for your experiments ahead of time.

-Of course, it makes perfect sense that Google Analytics and Optimize will have the smoothest sync.
-But that’s the case 100% of the time.
-Regardless, this is one of the easiest integrations to implement.
+Of course, it made perfect sense that Google Analytics and Optimize had the smoothest sync.

 1. Feature limitations

-Google Optimize is a throttled version of Google Optimize 360 as you can see in the comparison chart above.
-The free version can only take you so far in a small experimentation program.
-You’ll hit a wall when you wanted more than:
+Google Optimize was a throttled version of Google Optimize 360.
+The free version only took you so far in a small experimentation program.
+You hit a wall when you wanted more than:

-And if you want to test complex features, add goals while your test is running, and customize a Google Analytics audience, you’re just going to bump into more blockades.
+And if you wanted to test complex features, add goals while your test is running, and customize a Google Analytics audience, you kept running into more blockades.

 We have migrated, all the customers we initially planned to migrate (two of them).
 Thanks to the no-limits on Convert compared to Google Optimize.
 If it was not for Convert we would not have been able to retain those customers.